Biggest NFL Draft Busts: Ranking the 10 Worst Picks Ever Made in NFL History

 4) Akili Smith, QB, Cincinnati Bengals (1999 – No. 3 Overall)

-Before we get to Akili Smith, I want to give an honorable mention to this year’s No. 1 overall pick, Tim Couch.
+Before we get to Akili Smith, let’s give an honorable mention to this year’s No. 1 overall pick, Tim Couch.
 He narrowly missed this list solely because he was at least below average over five NFL seasons.
 The same cannot be said about Smith.

-Smith was a true prodigy — an athlete unlike we had really ever seen at the time at the quarterback position.
-He was supposed to do for the NFL what Michael Vick would do just two years later.
-Sadly, it just never clicked for Smith at the NFL level.
+Smith was undoubtedly a prodigy – a quarterback like no other we had encountered at that time.
+He was expected to revolutionize the NFL in a manner similar to what Michael Vick would achieve just two years later.
+Unfortunately, Smith never found his rhythm at the professional level.

 MORE: NFL All-Time QB Records